oddbird/oddleventy/content/work/timedesigner.md

 that would move the project
 in the desired direction.

-> When presented with small feature ideas, we keep asking why.
+> When clients present us with small feature ideas, we keep asking why.
 When presented with a big vision,
-> we keep asking how.
+> we keep asking how. - Miriam Suzanne

 Together,
 we dug into the details